domvm/domvm-mobx/Readme.md

     observable = mobx.observable,
     action = mobx.action;

-// Use synchronous redraws to follow changes in realtime: domvm.config({ syncRedraw: true });
+// Use synchronous redraws to follow changes in realtime in your browser's console: domvm.config({ syncRedraw: true });

 var appState = observable({